 Personal insurance

-Check if your Polish insurance or travel insurance covers rentals
+Check if your insurance or travel insurance covers rentals

 Understand booking flexibility and fees